PhoenixTales/phoenix-docs/story/factions/guilds/demonhunters.md

 * We conceive of the Demonhunters as a special unit with a two-fold purpose: On one hand they are specialised in hunting demons, on the other hand as followers of Lee and the KDW (they evolved from surviving former Orgas and Mercenaries and some new followers from the City) they are renegades in the eyes of the crown.
 In this role they fight against the royal forces including the inquisition (that they conceive as "demonic" too), in a guerilla kind of way.

-* The rope that some of them have wrapped around their body (we'll also create textures and models without it) we conceive of as a grappling hook in the tradition of the former Orgas (called Ore Pirates among other names) and used the metaphor of boarding a ship as robbing the OCs convoys.
+* The rope that some of them have wrapped around their body (we'll also create textures and models without it) we conceive of as a grappling hook in the tradition of the former Orgas (which were called Ore Pirates among other names and used the metaphor of boarding a ship as robbing the OCs convoys).
 In German, a grappling hook is called an "Enterhaken", which serves the purpose of boarding (german "entern") a ship.
 In the context of Act 2 they'll "board" the city and occupy one building at a time.

 * Due to the helmet being the only difference between medium and heavy armour we'll threat both as medium and design a new heavy version on our own; a (simpler) helmet can be part of the light version already and the helmet could evolve a bit too.

 * Since the medium version "lengthens" the armour by adding more scales as a protection of the upper thighs, our heavy version will evolve further into the same direction with the protection reaching further down and around.

-* Due to our modular armor progression there will not be three fixed different armours, but a more granular and fluid progression from light to heavy, where the three armour versions serve more as three examplatory steps within a progression with several steps more and some degree of variation.
+* Due to our modular armor progression there will obviously not be three fixed different armours, but a more granular and fluid progression from light to heavy, where the three armour versions serve more as three examplatory steps within a progression with several more steps inbetween and some degree of variation.

 ### DHTL